JUMOLHARI TREK 15 DAYS 14 NIGHTS

 DAY 2: PARO – THIMPHU

-Your drive to Thimphu, the capital of Bhutan, will be an hour journey.
-You shall see stalls of vegetables and fruits along the road on the way.
-Perhaps it is a good time to interact with the locals and take pictures.
+After breakfast, you will start your one hour drive to the capital of Bhutan, Thimphu.
+On the way, you will see farmers with their stalls of vegetables and fruits.
+Perhaps it is a good time to stop for some photographs and to interact with the locals.
 Upon reaching Thimphu, you will be transferred to your hotel.
-At Thimphu you can shop for souvenirs, get a taste of nightlife or just spend your time strolling the streets.
+Thimphu has many handicraft shops lining the streets so you can shop for souvenirs, or just spend your spare time strolling the streets.
 Overnight hotel in Thimphu.